StrangeBeeCorp/docs/docs/thehive/administration/status/about-statuses.md

 * A stage: TheHive includes four predefined stages—*New*, *Imported*, *In progress*, and *Closed*.
 Stages are hard-coded and can't be modified, deleted, or extended.

     !!! info "Imported stage"
-        The *Imported* stage and status aren't available for selection in the interface.
-The *Imported* status is automatically applied when an alert is [merged into an existing case](../../user-guides/analyst-corner/alerts/add-an-alert-to-an-existing-case.md) or [merged into a new case](../../user-guides/analyst-corner/alerts/create-a-case-from-an-alert.md).
+        The *Imported* stage and status aren't available for manual selection in the interface.
+The *Imported* status is automatically applied to alerts in the following situations:

+        * When an alert is [merged into an existing case](../../user-guides/analyst-corner/alerts/add-an-alert-to-an-existing-case.md) or [into a new case](../../user-guides/analyst-corner/alerts/create-a-case-from-an-alert.md) for investigation
+        * When an alert is created from [MISP](../misp-integration/about-misp-integration.md) after [indicators of compromise (IOCs) are manually shared from a case to the community](../../user-guides/analyst-corner/cases/export-a-case-to-misp.md)

 * <!-- md:version 5.5 --> A visibility: The status is either displayed or hidden in TheHive interface.